jaxxstorm/leebriggs.co.uk/_posts/2020-10-29-draw-your-own-conclusions.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">So you search the Internet for &quot;TXT 20120113._domainkey.gmail.com&quot; and you&#39;ll find lots of answers what the key was 6 years ago:<a href="https://t.co/eK6kHNd9Mn">https://t.co/eK6kHNd9Mn</a></p>&mdash; Robᵉʳᵗ Graham😷, provocateur (@ErrataRob) <a href="https://twitter.com/ErrataRob/status/1322009696149164032?ref_src=twsrc%5Etfw">October 30, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 We can say with a very high degree of certainty that the email linked above originated from a _genuine google email address_.
-The address the email came from is `v.pozharskyi.ukraine@gmail.com` and if we consider the definition of *authentic* that we can verify the emails origin, we could arguably say that this email is *authentic*.
+The address the email came from is `v.pozharskyi.ukraine@gmail.com` and if we consider the definition of *authentic* that we can verify the emails' origin, we could arguably say that this email is *authentic*.

 However, if we recall the original article from the Daily Caller, they didn't just claim the email is authentic, they actually said this: